Semiconductor Laboratory

 4. Turn on the Pfeiffer Vacuum Single Gauge with the switch on the back side of the gauge.

-6. Press the Key Right on the Display And Operating Unit DCU 001 until you are at “309: Act rotspd” to display the rotational speed of the turbomolecular pump.
+7. Press the Key Right on the Display And Operating Unit DCU 001 until you are at "309: Act rotspd" to display the rotational speed of the turbomolecular pump.
 (The set rotspd at 308 should be at 1500 Hz.)

 8. Start the vacuum pumps with the Key Pumping Station ON/OFF on the DCU 001.
 The diaphragm pump will start instantaneously and when the pressure is low enough the turbomolecular pump will slowly start to work.
 The rotary speed can be observed at the display and will rise to 1500 Hz as the pressure drops.

 10. Now you can engage the ON switch of the ARS-4HW Compressor to start the cooling process.
+It takes about an hour to reach the lowest temperatures.

 How to warm up:

-1. Shutdown the cooling by turning off the ARS-4HW Compressor.
+1. Shutdown the cooling by turning off the ARS-4HW compressor.

 2. If the cooling water is not needed anymore (i.e. the compressor and the magnet are not in use), you can close the water inlet valve and the water drainage valve.